textcreationpartnership/A01867/README.md

 ##Content Summary##

 #####Front#####
-The tryall of trauell, or, [brace] 1.
-The wonders in trauell, 2.
-The worthes of trauell, 3.
-The way
+TO THE THRICE NOBLE And Illuſtrious Lady: prime ſeate of all princely worth, Great honor of trauell,
+1. To all the ſonnes of Noble trauaile whether Merchant, Martiall, or Maryne Negotiators.

+1. The Prologue to the Generall

 #####Body#####
+The wonders in trauaile.What time Iehove had all things ready made.
+Geneſeoſ.
+1. Adam primus homo da

-1. The wonders in trauaile.
+    _ The wonders in trauaile.

-1. The worthes of trauels.
+    _ The worthes of trauels.

-1. The way to trauaile.
+    _ The way to trauaile.

 **Types of content**